awsdocs/amazon-transcribe-developer-guide/doc_source/vocabulary-filter-create.md

 1. Save a list of line\-separated words as a plain text file with UTF\-8 encoding\.
    + You can use this approach with the AWS Management Console, AWS CLI, or AWS SDKs\.
-   + If using the AWS Management Console, you can provide either a local path or an Amazon S3 URI for your custom vocabulary file\.
+   + If using the AWS Management Console, you can provide a local path or an Amazon S3 URI for your custom vocabulary file\.
    + If using the AWS CLI or AWS SDKs, you must upload your custom vocabulary file to an Amazon S3 bucket and include the Amazon S3 URI in your request\.

 1. Include a list of comma\-separated words directly in your API request\.